 Perched atop the ferry terminal, Cormac ruffled his feathers against the wind’s knifing chill.
 The sky above the small harbor town was already thick with gray, the sun only a vague memory behind the storm blowing in from the North Sea.
 Dusk was hard on its heels, soon to mark the end of another wasted day.

-Alert to her every move, every expression, he watched her lift her spoon to take a slow, untroubled sip of chowder.
+Alert to her every move, her every expression, he watched her lift her spoon to take a slow, untroubled sip of chowder.
 Exactly as she’d been doing for the past forty minutes.

 He squawked again.

 Which didn’t mean anything, of course.
 She wouldn’t give away the game by showing a particular interest.
 Leticia McDaniel was an experienced player.
-She knew the stakes, knew he had no choice here but to win.
+She knew the stakes, knew Cormac had no choice here but to win.

 He watched her take yet another mincing spoonful of soup, then dab absently at her mouth with her napkin.
 He could feel his frustration working its way to anger, threatening his control over his altered form.
 The emotions of a man (or near enough to one) did not fit easily into the body of a bird.
 He flapped his wings to expel some of the inner tension.
 Too many hours spent watching, waiting.
-He didn’t look forward to dealing with whomever Leticia might’ve called for help, but at least it’d be something.
-He’d had enough of the woman’s tricks, of lost opportunities and wrong turns.
+He didn’t look forward to dealing with whomever Leticia might have called for help, but at least it’d be something.
+He’d had enough of her tricks, of lost opportunities and wrong turns.
 Enough of being left behind.

 Wind gusted sharply and he crouched low, dug his talons into the grooves of the roof tiles.
 Hard to believe this had all begun but a few weeks ago.

-The Oak and Thistle’s mullioned windows had glowed in welcome, and as he’d approached its red-painted door, he’d stepped aside to allow several people, laughing as they wrestled for a lighter, to stumble out.
+The Oak and Thistle’s mullioned windows had glowed in welcome, and as he’d approached the red-painted door, he’d stepped aside to allow several people, laughing as they wrestled for a lighter, to stumble out.
 With them came the din of lively conversation and someone’s earnest but questionable attempts on a fiddle.